parsiyte/GPU-Reliability-Prediction/readme.md

   2 - Silent Data Corruptions (SDCs)
   3 - Masked Faults

-To predict the crash and masked fault rates different classification methods is used while regression method is used to predict masked fault rates.
+To predict the crash and masked fault rates, different classification methods is used, while regression method is used to predict masked fault rates.
-Further details for the approaches used in the prediction studies, collected metrics and feature selection is examined in the paper which will be published soon.
+Further details for the approaches used in the prediction studies, collected metrics, and feature selection stages are examined in our paper published soon.